9th New York

 Descendants Roll Call

 If you are a descendant or family member of a soldier of the 9th New York Heavy Artillery who served honorably at any time during the war and would like to be listed on the Descendants Roll Call, please send an e-mail by clicking the mail icon below.
-Type "9th NY Heavy Artillery" on the subject line and provide details in the message.
+Type "9th NY Heavy Artillery" on the subject line and providerank out and company if possible in the message.

 Two Brothers: One North, One South

 National Archives Order Forms